 The final one-off coaster Arrow manufactured was Excalibur at Valleyfair! in Minnesota, USA.
 This is another steel hybrid coaster similar to Gemini, but is a single model rather than the dueling one built in Ohio 11 years earlier.

 Unfortunately, Arrow Dynamics went bust in 2001 leaving behind a legacy of 101 roller coasters.
 All of its assets were brought by S&S Worldwide in 2002, who preserved most of the company under the name “S&S Arrow”.
-While not quite the same, it is comforting to know that Arrow will still influence future attractions.
+While not quite the same, it’s comforting to know that S&S preserved all Arrow’s designs and they will still influence future attractions.